gpustack/gguf-parser-go/cmd/gguf-parser/README.md

    Estimate/StableDiffusionCpp

    --image-autoencoder-tiling, --vae-tiling, --image-vae-tiling                             Specify to enable tiling for the vae model. (default: false)
    --image-batch-count value, --batch-count value, --image-max-batch value                  Specify the batch(generation) count of the image. (default: 1)
    --image-free-compute-memory-immediately                                                  Specify to free the compute memory immediately after the generation, which burst using VRAM. (default: false)
    --image-height value, --height value, --image-max-height value                           Specify the (maximum) height of the image. (default: 1024)
    --image-no-autoencoder-offload, --vae-on-cpu, --image-no-vae-model-offload               Specify to offload the vae model to CPU. (default: false)
    --image-no-autoencoder-tiling, --image-no-vae-tiling                                     Specify to disable tiling for the vae model, it takes precedence over --image-autoencoder-tiling. (default: false)
    --image-no-conditioner-offload, --clip-on-cpu, --image-no-text-encoder-model-offload     Specify to offload the text encoder model to CPU. (default: false)
+   --image-no-control-net-offload, --control-net-cpu, --image-no-control-net-model-offload  Specify to offload the control net model to CPU. (default: false)
    --image-width value, --width value, --image-max-width value                              Specify the (maximum) width of the image. (default: 1024)

    Load